 The first cohort of Participants started participation in the Model on October 1, 2018, and the Model Performance Period will run through December 31, 2023.
-The second cohort will start on January 1, 2020.
-The application period for the second cohort closed on June 24, 2019.
+The second cohort started on January 1, 2020.
 At this time, CMS is not planning any additional application opportunities for the Model.
 You can review the Request for Applications (RFA) for Model Year 3.

 Quick Links - General Information Page

 One of the most important goals at CMS is fostering an affordable, accessible healthcare system that puts patients first.
 A bundled payment methodology involves combining the payments for physician, hospital, and other health care provider services into a single bundled payment amount.
 This amount is calculated based on the expected costs of all items and services furnished to a beneficiary during an episode of care.
 Payment models that provide a single bundled payment to health care providers can motivate health care providers to furnish services efficiently, to better coordinate care, and to improve the quality of care.
 Health care providers receiving a bundled payment may either realize a gain or loss, based on how successfully they manage resources and total costs throughout each episode of care.
 A bundled payment also creates an incentive for providers and suppliers to coordinate and deliver care more efficiently because a single bundled payment will often cover services furnished by various health care providers in multiple care delivery settings.

 - A single retrospective bundled payment and one risk track, with a 90-day Clinical Episode duration

 - 8 Clinical Episode Service Lines Groups starting Model Year 4 (30 Inpatient, 3 Outpatient and 1 multi-setting Clinical Episode categories)